syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ## Shape resizing

 By default, both shapes and text are resizable.
 You can also control the resizable using the ResizableElements property in image editor.
-Below code will enable Resizing functionality to both shapes and text.
+The following code enables the resizing functionality to both shapes and text.

 % tabs %}